zejiekong/RaspberryPi-Webserver/README.md

 # RaspberryPi-Webserver
 Flask app to deploy web scrapper application to a dynamic website.
-Socketio is used in order to provide real-time updates to user.
+Socketio is used in order to provide real-time updates to user.This web server will ultimately be hosted on a Raspberry Pi.

 ### Back-end ( FLASK)